 Self assembly – How easy is it?

-Customers who buy this rowing machine generally find it easy to assemble due to the clear and precise instructions.
+Customers who buy the Stamina Air rower generally find it easy to assemble due to the clear and precise instructions.
 Most reviewers take approximately 20-30 minutes to put the rower together.
 It comes with all the necessary tools so you don’t need anything extra.

-- Great level of resistance which you can control yourself by how hard you row
+- Great level of wind resistance which you can control yourself by how hard you row

 - Strong, heavy duty, sturdy metal frame